What You Should Know About the Transient Lodging Tax

 Assessing Taxable Revenues

-Not all charges assessed by hotels and other lodging facilities fall subject to the room tax.
-Rather, the rent-associated fees that may fall under the tax include those such as the following:
+Not all charges assessed by hotels and other lodging facilities fall subject to the

 - All-inclusive room rate charges, such as check-in fees, access fees, and late check-out charges